The Hagfish: A Strange Animal That Makes a Useful Slime

 Not much is known about hagfish reproduction.
 The animal appears to start its life as a hermaphrodite, which means that it has both male and female reproductive organs.
 When it matures, one of the organs functions and the other doesn't.
 Research suggests that at least some hagfish can change gender during their lives.

 It's thought that hagfish have external fertilization, although this isn't known for certain.
 Females lay eggs with a tough covering.
 The eggs have hooked filaments on each end which help them to become attached to objects.
 There is no larval stage.
 The eggs hatch into miniature adults.

 People who encounter hagfish often consider the slime to be the most unappealing aspect of the animal.
 However, scientists see great potential in the material.
 They hope to use the protein threads in the slime to make a strong fabric.
 Some Canadian researchers have already harvested slime from hagfish, mixed the slime with water, and then spun the stretched fibers like silk.

 Researchers have found that the protein threads in the slime of the Atlantic hagfish are 100 times thinner than a human hair and ten times as strong as nylon.
 They also have the advantage of being made by a "green" process, as opposed to fibres made from petroleum.

 The strength and expansive ability of the slime is very interesting to researchers.
 According to a navy scientist exploring the material, it can expand to a volume that is nearly 10,000 greater than its original one once it enters water.

-Though the protein threads on their own could be useful for us, the slime as a whole might provide us with protection in specific situations.
+Though the protein threads on their own could be useful for us, the slime as a whole might be helpful as well.
+It has been suggested that it could act as a protective shield for divers.
+It might also be useful in the food industry as a gelatin substitute.
 Researchers are investigating the possibilities.

 Genetic Engineering in Bacteria